UMEP-dev/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

 SOLWEIG Manual
 --------------

-The current version of SOLWEIG is v2025a (released 2 May 2025).
+The current stable version of SOLWEIG is v2025a (released 2 May 2025).
+This can be accessed via the **UMEP for Processing** plugin in QGIS.
+A development version (2026a) including a new ground surface temperature scheme is available as a development release.
+See `here <https://umep-docs.readthedocs.io/en/latest/Getting_Started.html#installing-development-release-could-be-unstable>`__ how to download.

 NEW in this version: see `Version History`_.

-The manual for SOLWEIG should be referenced as follows:

-*F Lindberg, CSB Grimmond 2019.
-SOLWEIG_v2019a Department of Earth Sciences, University of Gothenburg, Sweden, University of Reading, UK.*

 Introduction
 ~~~~~~~~~~~~